Counting birds and bees: promoting wellbeing of older people through engagement with nature-based conservation activities

 Biography

-Birgitta Gatersleben is Professor of Environmental Psychology at the University of Surrey, where runs the Environmental Psychology Research Group and associated MSc programme.
-Her research focuses on wellbeing and people-environment interactions, with a particular focus on nature engagement and the link between environmental sustainability and wellbeing.
+Birgitta Gatersleben is Professor of Environmental Psychology.
+She leads the Environmental Psychology Research Group and associated MSc program.
+Her research focuses on environmental sustainability and wellbeing, with a particular focus on the role of nature engagement, active transport and consumerism.
 Her work is applied and interdisciplinary.

 Co-investigators